Top Environmental Fate Ecotoxicology Human Health Translations

 Examples of veterinary uses

-Used mainly to treat autoimmune diseases in dogs and cats.
+Used mainly to treat autoimmune and inflammatory conditions including skin issues such as psoriasis, dermatitis, ulcerative colitis and rheumatoid arthritis.
 It is also used to used to treat dry eye conditions and pannus in dogs.

 Examples of species treated